| Year | Title | Erratum | |

 I also regret treating Lefschetz pencils only in the case of fiber dimension 1.
 Apart from using derived categories and including Lefschetz pencils with arbitrary fiber dimension, I plan to keep the book much as before, but with the statements of the main theorems updated to take account of later work.
 Whether the new version will ever be completed, only time will tell. |

-Following is the blurb for Elliptic Curves that was on Amazon, and would still be, but for the incompetence of the people at BookSurge/CreateSpace/Amazon.
+Following is the blurb for Elliptic Curves that was on Amazon, and would still be, but for the incompetence of the people at BookSurge/CreateSpace/Amazon/Kindle Direct Publishing.

 This book uses the beautiful theory of elliptic curves to introduce the reader to some of the deeper aspects of number theory.
 It assumes only a knowledge of the basic algebra, complex analysis, and topology usually taught in advanced undergraduate or first-year graduate courses.